Grant Township, Caldwell County, Missouri

 Grant Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the USA.
 As of the 2000 census, its population was 1,224.

+History

-Grant Township was established in 1870, and named after Ulysses S. Grant, 18th President of the United States.
+Grant Township was established on May 4th, 1870, and named after Ulysses S. Grant, 18th President of the United States.
+It was formerly part of Blythe Township.

 Geography

 Grant Township covers an area of 36.15 sqmi and contains one incorporated settlement, Polo.
-It contains five cemeteries: Dixon, Dunkard, Estes, Wiley and Zimmerman.
+It contains five cemeteries: Dixon, Dunkard, Estes, Wiley, and Zimmerman.